HRT for Women: Menopause & Bioidentical Hormone Guide

 HRT Timing: Why the “Window of Opportunity” Matters

-Starting HRT during this window is associated with the greatest symptom relief and potential cardiovascular and bone-protective benefits.
-Beginning therapy significantly later may carry elevated risks without the same benefits.
-This is why discussing your options with a physician sooner rather than later is important if you are experiencing bothersome symptoms.
+Starting HRT during this window provides the greatest symptom relief and potential cardiovascular and bone-protective benefits.
+Beginning therapy significantly later may carry elevated risks.
+Discuss your options with a physician sooner rather than later if you are experiencing bothersome symptoms.

 The NuGen Medicine Approach to HRT for Women

-At NuGen Medicine, hormone replacement therapy is not treated as a simple prescription.
-It is a carefully managed medical process led by Dr. Nima Ghadimi, who brings an integrative, evidence-based philosophy to every patient’s care.
+At NuGen Medicine, HRT is a carefully managed medical process led by Dr. Nima Ghadimi, who brings an integrative, evidence-based philosophy to every patient’s care.

 Step 1: Comprehensive Consultation